tomyitav/redis-messaging-manager-examples/readme.md

 node dist\publisher.js
 ```

-Messages from the publisher will appear in the receiver code.
+Messages from the publisher will appear in the receiver console.